Shahid199578/Banking-Management/readme.md

 docker-compose down
 ```

-This command will stop the running containers and remove them along with the associated networks.
+This command will stop and remove the running containers along with the associated networks.

-## Database Initialization

-The `create_database_and_tables.sql` script is automatically executed when the MySQL container starts for the first time.
-Make sure this script contains the necessary SQL commands to create your database schema and any initial data required by the application.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.